Adirondack camp aerial staff peninsula.jpg?ixlib=rails 2.1

 Dear parent,

-If you’re asking yourself why 4 weeks (or longer!), you should ask yourself — “Why Camp?”
+If you’re asking yourself why 3 or 4 weeks (or longer!), you should ask yourself — “Why Camp?”

 There is a purpose behind the structured activities, the zany fun, the daily schedule, special events, sleeping in open-air cabins, and even eating all together in a dining hall.